GO01260/uMT/README.md

 The current version runs, full functionalities, on the Arduino UNO and MEGA2560 and, with reduced functionalities, on Arduino DUE.

-Please note that this an EDUCATIONAL tool, not designed for industrial or state-of-the-art application (nor life or mission critial application!!!) and not fully optimized.
+Please note that this an EDUCATIONAL tool, not designed for industrial or state-of-the-art application (nor life or mission critical application!!!) and not fully optimized.

 Bugs, questions and suggestions can be sent to the author at "go01260@alice.it"